 - Sprinkle the peaches with sugar and lemon juice.

-- Mix well until the peaches are completely coated with sugar and there are no “dry spots” of sugar left.
+- Blend well until the peaches are completely coated with sugar.

-Your peaches should be ready in about 30 minutes to an hour.
-To be sure, give the peaches a stir and look at the liquid in the bowl to be sure that the sugar is completely dissolved.
+- Let the fruit rest for thirty minutes to an hour, then stir the peaches and examine the liquid in the bowl to ensure the sugar is completely dissolved.

-Once you’ve got the simple syrup, you need to separate it from the peaches.
+Once you’ve made the simple syrup, separate it from the peaches.

 Special equipment needed

-If you have a larger mesh strainer, just rest it on top of a bowl and pour the peaches and all of the juices into the strainer.
-The bowl will collect the peach simple syrup.
+If you have a large mesh strainer, rest it in a bowl and pour the peaches and juices into the filter.
+The bowl will collect the peach syrup.

-My mesh strainer is a smaller variety and I had to work in batches to do it.
-I used a plastic funnel set into a 2 cup glass measure with the mesh strainer set on top of it.
-I did this to avoid excess peach simple syrup from over-flowing the sides of the strainer.
+My mesh strainer is a smaller variety, and I had to work in batches to do it.
+I used a plastic funnel set into a 2-cup glass measure with a small mesh strainer on top.
+The peach syrup flowed through the filter, into the funnel, and finally deposited in the measuring cup.

 How long to strain the peaches

-You may want to press down on the peaches LIGHTLY to get any remnant simple syrup, but try not to damage the fruit — you know it’s going to end up in another recipe, right?
+You may want to press down on the peaches LIGHTLY to get any remnant syrup still clinging to the fruit, but try not to damage the fruit — you know it will end up in another recipe, right?

 Golden peach simple syrup

-Look at the color of this simple syrup.
+Look at the color of this syrup.
 It’s deeply golden with a slight rosy blush and a distinct peach flavor.
-Lemon juice enhances the simple syrup with a slight tangy pucker.
+Lemon juice enhances the flavors with a little tangy pucker.

-This is a fresh simple syrup (not cooked) so, it has a shorter shelf life than regular simple syrup.
-Keep it refrigerated in a sealed jar in the refrigerator for up to one week.
+This is fresh syrup (not cooked), so it has a shorter shelf life than regular simple syrup and should be kept in the refrigerator.
+Keep it refrigerated in a sealed jar for up to one week.

 Yes.
-If you want to make a big batch to use for months to come, pour the syrup into ice cube trays and freeze.
-Remove the ice from the trays and store in a zip top container for 3 months or longer.
+If you want to make a big batch for months to come, pour the peach syrup into ice cube trays and freeze.
+Remove the ice from the trays and store them in zip-top freezer bags for three months or longer.

-Yes, however, other fruits may need to be simmered with water and sugar.
+Yes.
+However, other fruits may need to be simmered with water and sugar.
 Peaches give up their liquids very readily.
-See the list below for other simple syrup ideas.
+Please take a look at the list below for other simple syrup ideas.

-- Use peach simple syrup in summer cocktails or mocktails.
+- Use peach simple syrup recipe in a peach margarita or daiquiri.

 - Toss peach syrup with other fresh fruit for a kicked up fruit salad.